When good code goes bad; how your code can scale along with your team

 Drawing from my personal experiences of being in multiple android projects of various sizes and scaling phases, as well as our current scaling experiences at SEEK, I would like to share the learnings we have taken from the past, mistakes we made and learnt from, things we wished we knew earlier and provide some suggestions on things to look out for when dealing with the inevitable storm that comes with scaling mobile development.

-I will be sharing some technical solutions that can help teams scale better and faster with Android modular and clean architecture, build pipeline optimisations, strategies to reduce code conflicts like feature toggles and self contained modular classes, higher parallel development with recyclerviews, quicker testing feedback loops with robolectric UI tests and UI test suite sharding
+I will be sharing some technical solutions that can help teams scale better and faster with Android modular and clean architecture, build pipeline optimisations, strategies to reduce code conflicts like feature toggles and self contained modular classes, higher parallel development with recyclerviews, quicker testing feedback loops with UI test suite sharding

 Principal Android Developer